weiyadi/weiyadi.github.io/index.md

 ## Publications

+- Y. Wei, and R. Khardon, On the Performance of Direct Loss Minimization for Bayesian Neural Networks, I Cant Believe Its Not Better Workshop: Understanding Deep Learning Through Empirical Falsification, 2022

 - Y. Wei, R. Sheth, and R. Khardon, Direct Loss Minimization for Sparse Gaussian Processes, The International Conference on Artificial Intelligence and Statistics (AISTATS), 2021

+- J. Peng, Y. Qin, Y. Wei and Y. Zhou, A PTAS for the Bayesian Thresholding Bandit Problem, The International Conference on Artificial Intelligence and Statistics (AISTATS), 2020